 If you take a look at Figure 2, you will notice that we need to add a ground wire from the back of the volume pot to the casing of the switch.
-We do this because the switch is not grounded so there is no where to connect the shield of our wire.
+We do this because the switch is not grounded; there’s nowhere to connect the shield of our wire.
 With the switch case grounded, we can solder our shield wires right to the switch casing.

-The other thing you might notice is that the output jack has changed slightly.
+You may also notice that the output jack has changed slightly.
 We can connect the wire insulation to the ground side of the jack and the core to the tip.

 As you can see, it’s not that difficult to switch to the shielded wire.
 It will work pretty well to eliminate most of the unwanted noise in your signal caused by electromagnetic interference.
 If it’s not practical to shield your guitar using paint or tape, using shielded wire is the next best option.